Time Out (magazine)

 Time Out is a global magazine published by Time Out Group.
 Time Out started as a London-only publication in 1968 and has expanded its editorial recommendations to 333 cities in 59 countries worldwide.

 In 2012, the London edition became a free publication, with a weekly readership of over 307,000.
 Time Out's global market presence includes partnerships with Nokia and mobile apps for iOS and Android operating systems.
-It was the recipient of the International Consumer Magazine of the Year award in both 2010 and 2011 and the renamed International Consumer Media Brand of the Year in 2013 and 2014.
+It was the recipient of the International Consumer Magazine of the Year award in both 2010 and 2011 and the rebranded International Consumer Media Brand of the Year in 2013 and 2014.